Applied Palliative Nutrition Course

 -

-Led by experience: Created by a Registered Dietitian with 8+ years’ experience, 1,000+ patients supported in palliation, and national speaking expertise
+Led by experience: Created by a Registered Dietitian with 13+ years’ experience in clinical and clinical research settings, 1,000+ patients supported in palliation, and national speaking expertise

 -